Nanyang Technological University: Coat of arms

 Argent a lion passant guardant proper on a chief embattled gules a cog-wheel between two conventional representations of an atom argent.

 The lion represents close links between NTI and NUS, the battlement represents School of Civil and Structural Engineering, the atoms represents School of Electrical and Electronic Engineering and the cogwheel represents School of Mechanical and Production Engineering.

 Campuses

-Landscape and architecture
+Landscape and Architecture

-NTU has been listed as one of the World's Most Beautiful Universities, featuring the ADM building in the report.
+NTU has been listed among the World's Most Beautiful Universities, with the Art, Design and Media (ADM) building featured in a 2012 report by Travel + Leisure.

-It has also been listed in "The 10 most beautiful universities in East Asia", featuring the Learning Hub building.

-During NTI period between 1981 and 1982, the main campus layout including the building complex, the so-called North Spine, has been designed by Kenzō Tange, world-renowned Japanese architect and 1987 winner of the Pritzker Prize.
-The North Spine has been officially opened in 1986.
-The ADM building, featured in "Travel + Lesiure" report, has been designed by a young Singaporean architect Lee Cheng Wee.

-The Learning Hub building, also called the Hive, featured in "Times Higher Education" report, has been designed by a British designer Thomas Heatherwick.